'Do They Know It's Christmas?': Band Aid benefit at 40 – DW – 11/25/2024

 Ed Sheeran also distancing himself

 Fuse's arguments have convinced Ed Sheeran.
-The singer had been part of the anniversary recording 10 years ago, together with One Direction, Angelique Kidjo, Chris Martin of Coldplay, Bono, Sinead O'Connor and other stars.
+The singer was part of the anniversary recording 10 years ago, together with One Direction, Angelique Kidjo, Chris Martin of Coldplay, Bono, Sinead O'Connor and other stars.

-That will however be difficult, since the single is already completed and ready to be released.
+But that will be difficult, since the single is already completed and ready to be released.

 If he had been asked, Sheeran wrote on Instagram, he would have "respectfully declined" to have his vocals used on the new Band Aid single.